10 Small Things That Make a Big Difference to How You Feel

 Ten minutes of natural light in the morning helps regulate your circadian rhythm, improves sleep quality, and lifts mood.
 Fresh air reduces the CO2 buildup in enclosed spaces that contributes to fatigue and difficulty concentrating.

 Open the window.
 Let the outside in.
+It sounds too simple to matter.
+It doesn't.

 3. Put on Something That Makes You Feel Like Yourself